mpmenne/launchcode-java-class/pset7/README.md

 4)  You may want to use Hibernate criteria queries instead of SQL.
 Here are the [docs on criteria queries](https://docs.jboss.org/hibernate/orm/3.3/reference/en-US/html/querycriteria.html)

 ### Understand a bit about Java Object Collections
+0)  Just for fun watch this [video on arrays and java collections](http://tv.launchcode.us/#/videos/java_arrays_vs_collections?lesson=Java) and this [video on Java generics](http://tv.launchcode.us/#/videos/java_generics?lesson=Java).
+These don't pertain to annotations much...
+I just didn't have anywhere else to put them :-)

 1)  Watch this [video on the equals method](http://tv.launchcode.us/#/videos/java_equals?lesson=Java) and this [video on hashcode method](http://tv.launchcode.us/#/videos/java_hashcode?lesson=Java)